hardyoyo/RodmanPottingerCookbook/recipes/KoreanSpicyTofuBulgogiSsam.md

 ginger, sesame oil, and 2 minced scallions together for the marinade.
 Marinate tofu in a bag in the fridge for 1 hour to overnight.

-Combine 2 sliced scallions, 1/2 C ginger, neutral oil, and rice vinegar for the sauce; season with salt.
 Pulse kimchi in a food processor for the puree.

 Grill over indirect heat (or pan-fry): cook tofu 7 minutes per side over medium heat.
 Brush with reserved marinade, then sear 1-2 minutes per side until lightly charred.
 Cut into bite-size pieces.

-Serve with lettuce, rice, ginger-scallion sauce, and kimchi puree for wrapping.
+Serve with lettuce, rice, prepared ssamjang, and kimchi puree for wrapping.

 Source: https://meatwave.com/recipes/korean-spicy-tofu-bulgogi-